sniperkit/indigo/README.md

 See [Queries](http://www.blevesearch.com/docs/Query/), [Query String Query](http://www.blevesearch.com/docs/Query-String-Query/) and [type SearchRequest](https://godoc.org/github.com/blevesearch/bleve#SearchRequest) for more details.

+## Search the documents from the Indigo Server

+The `search` command can be executed with a search request, which includes the Query, within its file.
+Here is an example:
 You can display a help message by specifying the `- h` or` --help` option.

 ```sh